jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Object-Operations/PutObject.md

 Detail Analysis:

-1. The maximum length of uploading data with put object is suggested not to exceed 5GB.
+1.The maximum length of uploading data with put object is suggested not to exceed 5GB.
 Uploading by parts is suggested for larger files.

-2. The action is atomic, the action either succeeds or fails, and only updating partial data will never occur.
+2.The action is atomic, the action either succeeds or fails, and only updating partial data will never occur.

-3. In case that keys are the same, the original files will be directly replaced.
+3.In case that keys are the same, the original files will be directly replaced.

-4. End-to-end verification may be carried out by client through HTTP header Content-MD5 to guarantee the completeness of the uploaded data.
+4.End-to-end verification may be carried out by client through HTTP header Content-MD5 to guarantee the completeness of the uploaded data.
 Before uploading, the client will compute the Content-MD5 value of uploaded data, and upload the value together with data to cloud storage.
 After the cloud storage receives the data, it will compute the Content-MD5 value of the received data again, compare it with the Content-MD5 provided by the client, and save the data to the cloud storage only when the Content-MD5 values match with each other, or the server will return error and the uploading fails.

-5. If the "Content-Length" value in request header is shorter than the data length transmitted in actual request body (body), OSS will fail to upload files, and the uploaded data will be discarded.
+5.If the "Content-Length" value in request header is shorter than the data length transmitted in actual request body (body), OSS will fail to upload files, and the uploaded data will be discarded.

-6. If Content length parameter is not added to Head, 400 Length Required error will be returned.
+6.If Content length parameter is not added to Head, 400 Length Required error will be returned.
 Error code: MissingContentLength

-7. If the Bucket where the Object to be added does not exist, 404 Not Found error will be returned.
+7.If the Bucket where the Object to be added does not exist, 404 Not Found error will be returned.
 Error code: NoSuchBucket.

-8. If the length of incoming Object key is longer than 1022 bytes, 400 Bad Request will be returned.
+8.If the length of incoming Object key is longer than 1022 bytes, 400 Bad Request will be returned.
 Error code: InvalidArgument

 **Request Example**
 ```